anki-code/xontrib-sh/README.md

 ## Usage

 Start the line with `! ` (exclamation point with space) then paste the sh-compatible commands after it and run.
-The commands syntax will be tested in installed shells and the commands will be run in the first matching shell.
+The commands syntax will be tested in the shells from list (if installed) and the commands will be run in the first matching shell.
 By default list of shells contains bash and sh.

 The commands will be executed in the environment that will be inherited from current but if the commands modify the environment there will no changes in source xonsh environment.

 To set the list of shells use environment variable before loading the xontrib:
 ```python